RaEmber/raember.github.io/_posts/2017-06-26-youtube_api.md

 www.googleapis.com/youtube/v3/videos?id=DGilp8SwVXA&part=snippet,status,statistics&fields=items/id,items/snippet/title,items/snippet/channelId,items/status/privacyStatus,items/statistics/viewCount&key=AIzaSyA-dlBUjVQeuc4a6ZN4RkNUYDFddrVLxrA
 ```

-What catched my eye was this key variable in the url.
+What caught my eye was this key variable in the url.
 Why?
 Because I know that requests to the official Api have to provide an Api key for authentication and regulation.
 But even though I'm pretty sure that I never requested one for *my Firefox client*, there's still an Api key somewhere in my system.

 It turns out that there's an Api key stored in plain text in all the [`base.js` files](/2017/06/23/youtube_downloader_1/#base_js):